Deep Neural Networks for Multiple Speaker Detection and Localization: Experiment

 \subsection{Results}

 Table~\ref{tab:perf_known} shows the results of localization with a known number of sources.
 On the loudspeaker dataset, all three proposed NN models achieve on average less than 5\textdegree\ error and more than 90\% accuracy, while the best baseline method, (SRP-PHAT) has 21.5\textdegree\ error and only 78\% accuracy.
 For the human subject dataset, the baseline methods have slightly better MAE on frames with a single source.
 However, the proposed methods outperform the baseline methods in terms of accuracy, especially on frames with overlapping sources.
+Note that, the loudspeaker dataset is in general more challenging because it contains samples with lower SNR and wider range of azimuth directions.
+The sources from the rear are difficult to detect due to the directivity of the microphones.

 In terms of simultaneous detection and localization with an unknown number of sources, our proposed methods outperform the baseline methods, achieving approximately 90\% precision and recall on both datasets (Fig.~\ref{fig:pr_lspeaker} and~\ref{fig:pr_human}).
 Among the three proposed models, the TSNN-GCCFB achieves the best results with its better performance on overlapping frames.
 This justifies that the usage of the sub-band feature and two-stage structure is beneficial for multiple SSL\@.
 We also notice that, unlike signal processing approaches, our NN-based methods are not affected by the condition of an unknown number of sources.
 This indicates that our output coding and data-driven approach are effective for detecting the number of sources.
+A demonstration video is accompanied with this paper.